How to Get Rid of Phlegm in 2 Minutes (Breathing Exercise)

 These factors lead to higher levels of alveolar CO2.
 Increased CO2 improves oxygenation and perfusion of hypoxic cilia cells naturally leading to restoration of their primary functions.
 Furthermore, this approach does not cause production of new sputum due to adverse effects of overbreathing.

-How to get rid of phlegm for good
+How to get rid of your mucus for good

 - Practice this reduced breathing exercise nearly all the time (but not after meals or when you have solid food in the stomach)